gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 # Local Blobs

-A central problem, which should be resolved by OCM, is to provide a uniform and well-defined possibility to transport component versions from a source to a target location/landscape.
-Often, transports include additional intermediate locations/landscapes.
-The situation becomes even more complicated when particular locations are fenced, i.e. have no access to some external systems.
-Furthermore, often not only the *Component Descriptors* but also the referenced sources and resources must be transported.

-If some intermediate location does not provide a particular store for all of your artifact types (OCI images, helm charts...) and also has no access to the referenced artifacts, you need some mapping of these artifact types to upload them into the provided stores.
-Such a mapping has to be defined and implemented for all artifact type and store combinations.
-To reduce this overhead, *Component Repositories* MUST provide a possibility to store blobs in a type agnostic manner.
-Then you only need to define one blob format for every artifact type, which could be uploaded to every *Component Repository*.

-Another motivation for storing blobs in a *Component Repository* is, that often there are some additional configuration data, you just want to store together with the *Component Descriptor* in an easy and uniform manner.
+The central task of a component repository is to provide information about versioned sets of resources.
+Therefore, a component descriptor as technical representation of a component version describes such a set of resources.
+This explicitly includes access information, a formal description to describe a technical access path.
+For the component model those resources are just seen as simple typed blobs.
+This enables to formally reference blobs in external environments, as long as the described method is known to the consuming environment.
+The evaluation of an access specification always results in a simple blob representing the content of the described resource.
+This way basically all required blobs can be stored in any supported external blob store.

+When using the component repository to transport content from one repository the another one (possibly behind a firewall without access to external blob repositories), the described content of a component version must be transportable by value together with the component descriptor.
+Therefore the access information stored along with the described resoures may change over time or from environment to environment.
+But all variants must describe the same technical content.

+Such a tranport can be done in several ways:
+- directly from an OCM repository to another one: To support transport by value requires the availability of a blob state in the target environment.
+- indirectly using an intermedite file based format: This format must be capable to store blobs that have to be transported side-by-side with the component descriptors.
+In this format the component descriptor must be capable to describe the access to those locally stored blobs.

+To simplify and unify the handling of those two scenarios, and generally the handling of blobs in various environments, a component repository must also include support for storing blobs under the identity of the component descriptor.
+A repository implementation may forward this task to a predefinied other blob store or handle this part of the API in its own way.

+This enables:
+- a simple usage of a component repository to store any content without the need of always requiring other externals stores for (possibly specific types of) resources. (for example for storing sinmple configuration data along with the component descriptor)
+- providing a respository implementation for filesystem formats that can transparently be used by component tools.
+- the usage of a minimal repository environment on the target side of a transport by just using a dedicated component repository.

 Therefore, *Component Repositories* MUST provide the possibility to store technical artifacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
+Therefore a dedicated general access type `localBlob` is used that MUST be implemented by all repository implementations.
 This also allows to pack all component versions with their technical artifacts in a *Component Repository* as a completely self-contained package, a typical requirement if you need to deliver your product into a fenced landscape.